ModelResource

 }

-You can also create a new list:
+You can also create a new list, for example:

 protected function activeActions(): ListOf